Uptime Monitoring

 Latency is also an important metric to track as it can notify you when your service slows down.

-Vigilant's uptime monitor sends a request to your service at a set interval.
+Vigilant's uptime monitor sends a request to your service from multiple locations at a set interval.
 This monitor will notify you when:

 Vigilant will also calculate your uptime percentage for the past 7 days and the past month.